home I index I latest I glossary I introductions I e-mail I about this site

 The aspect of Trimingham church is rather odd.
 The short, probably unfinished tower is heavily buttressed from the west, while the nave to the east cuts around it to embrace it.
 This peculiarity may be partly the result of a restoration by Thomas Jekyll in the 1850s.
 Pevsner feels that he almost completely rebuilt the nave.
 You step inside to a nave that is not exactly gloomy, but was in sharp contrast to the sunshine outside on the day we came.
 Perhaps the most notable feature is the way that the tower buttresses on the east side project into the nave.

 Trimingham church may not be the biggest or most magnificent of the churches in this area.
-But it does have something that no other church in England has, its dedication.
+But it does have something that is shared with just two other churches in all England, its dedication.
+The other two are at Doddington in Kent and at Coln St Aldwyns in Gloucestershire.
 Now, there is no reason to think that the dedications of the majority of English parish churches are necessarily based on anything medieval.
 The very idea of a dedication was different in medieval times.
 Churches were dedicated on, and to, feast days, not to Saints as such.
 The most common dedication in East Anglia nowadays is to St Mary, but this would not have been thought a proper dedication in medieval times.
 Rather, Marian dedications were to one of her feast days, and perhaps two hundred churches in East Anglia alone were dedicated to the feast of the Assumption by the end of the 15th century.

 Church dedications fell into disuse after the Reformation, except as a way of differentiating between one church and another, in towns for example.
 Many of the modern dedications of medieval churches are the result of well-meaning antiquarians delving through the records in the 18th century.
 They found wills and bequests to individual altars, and some churches had several of these.
 Since Marian doctrine was suspect to protestants, and the Church of England didn't recognise the doctrine of the Assumption in particular, those churches became St Mary, and so on.
 Some modern dedications are simply the result of exotic fancy by enthusiastic Anglo-catholic Rectors.